sero-cash/wallet/README.md

 #### Generate packages

-To generate the binaries for Mist run:
+To generate the binaries for Wallet run:

     $ gulp
     $ gulp --wallet